marianoalbera/paytify/README.md

 </p>

 # Paytify
-Paytify is a 100% serverless API designed to allow merchants to take payments and retrieve information about previous transactions.
+Paytify is a minimal serverless API designed to allow merchants to take payments and retrieve information about previous transactions.

 Paytify implements a 2-phase-commit model where all transactions need to be authorized first and charged later.
-That gives the merchant more flexibility to confirm the availability of the products before securing the charge.
+That gives the merchant more flexibility to confirm the availability of the products before capturing the charge.

 On version 1.0.0 of Paytify API the merchant can:
 * **Tokenize** the customer card information **Required for the other transactions